KyleKarotko/pwa-textEditor/README.md

 # pwa-textEditor
 Just Another Text Editor.
+JATE<br>
-JATE a Progressive Web Application
+A Progressive Web Application
 # About
  A text editor that runs in the browser.
 The app is a single-page application that meets the PWA criteria.
 It also features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application can also function offline.
 # Installation